This article was updated Nov. 23, 2020.

 Those not admitted as inpatients will be allowed one visitor only if needed for assistance due to a mental or physical disability.
 This applies to outpatient appointments at all hospitals, clinics and other facilities.

-Every person is required to sanitize their hands and wear a mask upon entry, wear a mask at all times in the facility and abide by all other infection prevention measures.
+Every person is required to sanitize their hands, wear a mask and abide by all other infection prevention measures.
 Additional screening precautions may be required and additional facility rules may apply.

 Learn more about Samaritan’s procedures related to the COVID-19 pandemic at samhealth.org/Coronavirus.